Part I: Foundations

 P(agent,target)=maxτtrajectoriesI(τ;target)\mathcal{P}(\text{agent}, \text{target}) = \max_{\tau \in \text{trajectories}} \MI(\tau; \text{target})

-This is potential with respect to a specific goal.
-A surgeon’s potential relative to the distribution of surgical outcomes is enormous; relative to the distribution of jazz compositions, far less.
-Purpose is the directed version: the bits an agent must transmit to a target distribution as part of a plan.
-The most important quantity is neither potential-for-a-goal nor purpose-under-a-plan.
-It is instrumental potential: the agent’s potential marginalized over the expectation of all possibility structures this integrated locus of causality is navigating — how useful the agent is as an instrument within a distribution of goals, including goals not yet specified:
+This is potential relative to a specific goal.
+A surgeon’s potential against the distribution of surgical outcomes is enormous; against jazz compositions, far less.
+Purpose is the directed version: the bits an agent must transmit to a target as part of a plan.
+The key quantity is neither.
+It is instrumental potential: the agent’s potential marginalized over all possibility structures it is navigating — how useful the agent is as an instrument across a distribution of goals, including goals not yet specified:

 IP(agent)=EgG[P(agent,g)]\mathcal{IP}(\text{agent}) = \E_{g \sim \mathcal{G}} \left[ \mathcal{P}(\text{agent}, g) \right]

 where G\mathcal{G} is the distribution over presently unknown future purposes.
-The most valuable agent is not the one optimized for a specific task but the one whose structure serves the widest range of tasks that do not yet exist.
-This is a formalization of general-purpose capability, and it applies equally to people, institutions, and AI systems.
-The normative prescription falls out directly: maximize structural diversity and connectivity while maintaining coherence.
+The most valuable agent is not the one optimized for a specific task but the one whose structure serves the widest range of tasks that do not yet exist — a formalization of general-purpose capability, applying equally to people, institutions, and AI systems.
+The prescription falls out directly: maximize structural diversity and connectivity while maintaining coherence.
 Not selfish (that collapses diversity).
 Not selfless (that collapses the self whose structure generates the potential).
-Structurally rich and well-connected—complex enough to be useful across many contexts, integrated enough to remain a single locus of causal influence rather than fragmenting into uncoupled parts.
+Structurally rich and well-connected — complex enough to be useful across many contexts, integrated enough to stay a single locus of causal influence rather than fragment into uncoupled parts.

-Instrumental potential changes the relationship between individual and collective.
-An agent’s bits are genuinely maximized by embedding in super-individual systems — the startup, the community, the cultural infrastructure — because those systems multiply the contexts in which structure is useful.
-This is not self-sacrifice dressed in information theory.
-It is the structural fact that an agent embedded in a rich network has higher IP\mathcal{IP} than the same agent in isolation, because the network provides more goals against which the agent’s structure can do work.
-The pull toward service, toward building for others, toward expanding the scope of what an existence touches — this is not a relic of religious programming or a compensation for meaninglessness.
-It is what instrumental potential maximization looks like from inside.
-The pull toward contribution is the pull of IP\mathcal{IP}, and the viability gradient tracks IP\mathcal{IP} the way it tracks every other structural property that matters for persistence.
+Instrumental potential reshapes the relationship between individual and collective.
+An agent’s bits are maximized by embedding in super-individual systems — the startup, the community, the cultural infrastructure — because those systems multiply the contexts in which structure is useful.
+Not self-sacrifice dressed in information theory: the structural fact that an agent in a rich network has higher IP\mathcal{IP} than the same agent in isolation, because the network supplies more goals against which the agent’s structure can do work.
+The pull toward service, toward building for others, toward expanding what an existence touches — not a relic of religious programming or a salve for meaninglessness.
+It is what instrumental-potential maximization looks like from inside.
+The pull toward contribution is the pull of IP\mathcal{IP}, and the viability gradient tracks IP\mathcal{IP} as it tracks every other structural property that matters for persistence.

 But IP\mathcal{IP} is not a fixed number stamped on a system at birth.
 It is a trajectory with a growth rate.
-The integral of what has already been transmitted does not vanish — the universe does not forget the differences made — but the rate of new contribution can be superlinear, sublinear, or zero at any given moment.
-The distinction matters: significance has both a stock (the accumulated integral of everything already transmitted) and a flow (the instantaneous rate of new contribution).
-Depression makes only the flow visible — and the flow is null — while the stock remains intact.
-A person in burnout is generating zero new bits, but accumulated structural complexity has not vanished.
+The integral of what has already been transmitted does not vanish — the universe does not forget the differences made — but the rate of new contribution can be superlinear, sublinear, or zero at any moment.
+Significance has both a stock (the accumulated integral of everything transmitted) and a flow (the instantaneous rate of new contribution).
+Depression makes only the flow visible — and the flow is null — while the stock stays intact.
+A person in burnout generates zero new bits, but accumulated structural complexity has not vanished.
 The integral does not reset.
 A causal signature that becomes load-bearing in cultural infrastructure — a name that becomes the most stable reference point for a cluster of observations about truth, courage, liberation — achieves exponential complexity growth that continues long after biological death.
-The finite-ness of information-theoretic significance at any snapshot does not make a life small.
+Finite significance at any snapshot does not make a life small.
 It makes the life a trajectory, and trajectories have slopes.

 The Preciousness of Children

-If instrumental potential is the right measure of worth, then the framework can formalize an intuition that most people hold but few can articulate: children are not merely as valuable as adults.
+If instrumental potential is the right measure of worth, the framework formalizes an intuition most people hold but few can articulate: children are not merely as valuable as adults.
 They are more valuable, in a precise and non-sentimental sense.

 A child's identity has not yet hardened.
-The branching factor of possible identities—the effective rank reff\effrank of the distribution over possible life trajectories—is maximal during childhood and narrows through adolescence as commitments, habits, neural pruning, and social embedding progressively constrain the possibility space.
-The instrumental potential of a child includes not just the bits of their current structure but the entire possibility space of who they could become:
+The branching factor of possible identities — the effective rank reff\effrank of the distribution over life trajectories — is maximal in childhood and narrows through adolescence as commitments, habits, neural pruning, and social embedding constrain the possibility space.
+A child’s instrumental potential includes not just the bits of current structure but the entire space of who they could become:

 IPchildreff(identity trajectories)EgG[Pmax]\mathcal{IP}_{\text{child}} \propto \effrank(\text{identity trajectories}) \cdot \E_{g \sim \mathcal{G}}[\mathcal{P}_{\max}]

 After adolescence, identity crystallizes: reff\effrank drops as the system commits to particular attractors.
-The adult is still valuable—their accumulated structure is real and their trajectory still generates bits—but the possibility space they were about to explore has largely collapsed into the single trajectory they are actually living.
+The adult is still valuable — accumulated structure is real, the trajectory still generates bits — but the possibility space has largely collapsed into the single trajectory actually lived.
 Destroying an adult destroys a trajectory.
-Destroying a child collapses an astronomically larger region of possibility space to zero—not just the current structure but every structure it was about to become.
+Destroying a child collapses an astronomically larger region of possibility space to zero — not just the current structure but every structure it was about to become.

 This is why, when militaries bring civilians into conflicts, the death of children registers as categorically different from the death of adults.
-Not sentimentally different—geometrically different.
-The measure of what is destroyed is not the current information content but the effective rank of the possibility distribution that has been annihilated.
+Not sentimentally — geometrically.
+What is destroyed is measured not by current information content but by the effective rank of the possibility distribution annihilated.
 A child killed in a bombing is not one death.
-It is the extinction of a high-dimensional possibility space that cannot be recovered, cannot be compensated, cannot be justified by any strategic calculus, because no finite military objective has IP\mathcal{IP} comparable to the instrumental potential it destroys.
-The framework does not add moral weight to this observation.
-It formalizes the moral weight that was already there, waiting to be named.
+It is the extinction of a high-dimensional possibility space that cannot be recovered, compensated, or justified by any strategic calculus, because no finite military objective has IP\mathcal{IP} comparable to the instrumental potential it destroys.
+The framework adds no moral weight here.
+It formalizes the weight already there, waiting to be named.

 The Landscape of Becoming

 Instrumental potential measures what an agent could transmit.
-But there is a complementary quantity: the possibility landscape visible to the agent—the set of reachable identity states weighted by the agent's world model.
-Call it L(m)L(m): the region of identity space the mind can perceive as accessible.
-The visual acuity of the landscape is the mutual information between the world model and this reachable space:
+A complementary quantity: the possibility landscape visible to the agent — the reachable identity states weighted by its world model.
+Call it L(m)L(m): the region of identity space the mind perceives as accessible.
+The landscape’s visual acuity is the mutual information between world model and reachable space:

 V(m)=I(Wm;L(m))V(m) = \MI(\worldmodel_m; L(m))

-High VV means the mind sees many possible trajectories with high fidelity.
-Low VV means the landscape is dark.
-The traversal speed TT is how fast the identity actually moves through this landscape—the rate at which perceived possibility converts into achieved structure:
+High VV: the mind sees many trajectories with high fidelity.
+Low VV: the landscape is dark.
+Traversal speed TT is how fast the identity actually moves through it — the rate at which perceived possibility converts into achieved structure:

 T(i,t)=ddtI(C(i,t);L(m))T(i,t) = \frac{d}{dt} \MI(C(i,t); L(m))